ElnazHnia/ML-model-online-method-drift/ML model/README.md

 To run the project locally, follow these steps:

 1. **Train the model**:
-    Run the following command to start the training process:
+    The following command should be run to start the training process:
     ```bash
     python train_model.py
     ```

+    The trained model will be saved as `model.pt` in the project directory.

 2. **Start Prometheus server**:
-    Make sure Prometheus is configured and installed.
-Start the Prometheus server by running:
+    Ensure that Prometheus is installed and configured.
+The Prometheus server should be started by running:
     ```bash
     prometheus --config.file=path/to/prometheus.yml
     ```

 3. **Run the deployed model**:
-    After the model is trained, you can run the deployed model with Prometheus monitoring enabled:
+    After the model is trained and saved as `model.pt`, the deployed model with Prometheus monitoring enabled can be run:
     ```bash
     python deployed_model.py
     ```

+4. **Run the deployed model using Docker**:
+    If Docker is available, the deployed model can also be run in a container.
+Ensure Docker is configured properly and run:
+    ```bash
+    docker-compose up
+    ```

 ## 7. Monitoring and Drift Detection

 1. **Start Prometheus monitoring**:
-   The deployed model script (`deployed_model.py`) will automatically begin sending metrics to Prometheus, which will monitor model performance and detect drift.
+    The deployed model script (`deployed_model.py`) will automatically start sending metrics to Prometheus, which will monitor model performance and detect drift.

 2. **Drift detection**:
-   Drift detection algorithms such as **Page-Hinkley Test (PHT)**, **Incremental Kolmogorov-Smirnov (IKS)**, and **NM-DDM** are implemented to detect data drift in real-time.
+    Drift detection algorithms, such as **Page-Hinkley Test (PHT)**, **Incremental Kolmogorov-Smirnov (IKS)**, and **NM-DDM**, are implemented to detect data drift in real time.
 The drift status is visualized using **Prometheus** and can be monitored via **Grafana**.